ottok/debcraft/README.md

 ### High quality, secure and performant code

 Despite being written with Bash, Debcraft still aims to highest possible code quality by enforcing that the code base in Shellcheck clean along with other applicable static testing, such as spellchecking.
 While running `set -e` is in effect to stop execution on any error unless explicitly handled.
 The Bash code should avoid spawning subshells if it can be avoided.
+For example us in-line [Bash parameter substitution](https://tldp.org/LDP/abs/html/parameter-substitution.html) instead of spawning `sed` commands in subshells.

 There are no fixed release dates or fixed milestone scopes.
 Maintaining high quality triumps other priorities.
 This tool is intended to automate Debian packaging work that has existed for decades, and the tools should be robust enough to stand the test of time and serve for decades to come.

+### Prioritize readability

+It is more important for code to be easy to read and reason about than quick to write.
+Therefore, always spend a bit of extra effort to make things clear and easy to read.
+For example, write `--parameter` instead of just `-p` when possible.
+Most commands are also run with `--verbose` intentionally to expose to users what is happening.
+Automation in a developer tool does not mean that things should be hidden - in this tool automation is transparent, doing as much as possible on behalf of the user but still transparent about what is being done.

 ### Testing